trinodb/trino/presto-docs/src/main/sphinx/connector/kafka.rst

 --------

-This connector allows the use of `Apache Kafka <https://kafka.apache.org/>`_ topics as tables in Presto.
-Each message is presented as a row in Presto.
+This connector allows the use of `Apache Kafka <https://kafka.apache.org/>`_ topics as tables in Trino.
+Each message is presented as a row in Trino.

 Topics can be live.
 Rows appear as data arrives, and disappear as segments get dropped.
 This can result in strange behavior if accessing the